9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 That said, there are several reasons why an appraisal is considered credible, such as:

-• Sheer numbers: Appraisers see a lot of homes, so presumably, they have a good idea of market inventory.
+• Sheer numbers: Appraisers see a lot of homes, so they presumably have a good idea of the market inventory.

-• Access to comps: Appraisers also look at comps to evaluate a property based on condition, features, square footage, and other variables.
-And an appraiser knows what different features are worth in this market.
+• Access to comps: Appraisers also examine comps to evaluate a property based on condition, features, square footage, and other variables.
+An appraiser knows what different features are worth in this market.

-• Use of various approaches: Typically an appraiser will use a sales comparison (comps) approach to evaluate a property, but a cost approach and income approach are other ways to evaluate a property.
+• Use of various approaches: Typically, an appraiser will evaluate a property using a sales comparison (comps) approach, but a cost approach and income approach are other ways to assess a property.

-• Cost approach: Determines how much it would cost you to completely replace your existing house with a similar one.
+• Cost approach: This determines how much it would cost to completely replace your existing house with a similar one.

-• Income approach: This is the ability of your property to earn an income — say, as a rental property.
+• Income approach: This is the ability of your property to earn an income, such as a rental property.

-• Sales comparison approach: Puts more weight on the sale price of similar properties in a designated area within a specific time period.
+• Sales comparison approach: This approach emphasizes the sale price of similar properties in a designated area within a specific time period.

 • Unbiased opinion: Appraisers are objective and impartial in their assessments of the market value of your property.